9cat/dicestart/README.md

 - mysql
 - php

-Configuration (set up constants and variables): inc/conf.php
+Configuration ( read the comments and set up constants/variables): inc/conf.php

 How to use (console):